Port Stephens (New South Wales)

-Port Stephens lies within the Port Stephens-Great Lakes Marine Park and is situated about 160 km north-east of Sydney.
-The harbour lies wholly within the local government area of Port Stephens; although its northern shoreline forms the boundary between the Port Stephens and Mid-Coast local government areas.
+Port Stephens lies within the Port Stephens–Great Lakes Marine Park and is situated about 160 km north-east of Sydney.
+The harbour lies wholly within the local government area of Port Stephens; although its northern shoreline forms the boundary between the Port Stephens and MidCoast local government areas.

 According to the 2006 census, more than 26,000 people lived within 3 km of its 113 km long shoreline and more than 32,000 lived within 10 km.

 Geography

 Port Stephens is formed through the confluence of the Myall and Karuah rivers, Tilligerry Creek, and the Tasman Sea of the South Pacific Ocean.
 The lower port has a predominantly marine ecology and the upper port an estuarine ecology.
 The area to the east of Port Stephens comprises the Tomago/Tomaree/Stockton sand beds.

 A narrow entrance between two striking hills of volcanic origin marks the opening of Port Stephens to the sea.
 The southern headland, Tomaree or South Head, rises to 161 m above mean sea level (AMSL) while Yacaaba, the northern headland, is 210 m AMSL.
 The harbour is mostly shallow and sandy but contains sufficient deep water to accommodate large vessels.
 After its recovery from the wreck site in 1974 the bow of the MV Sygna, a 53000 t Norwegian bulk carrier that was shipwrecked on Stockton Beach earlier that year, was moored in Port Stephens, at Salamander Bay, for almost two years.